CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 After 12 hours, the baby was transitioned off of the CPAP onto respiratory assistance.
 Attempts were made to try and get the baby to breastfeed, but he was unable.
 The baby remained on continuous cardiorespiratory monitoring throughout.

-MEDICAL BILL FOR PREMATURE BABY FROM CAR ACCIDENT
+MEDICAL BILLS PREMATURE BABY FROM CAR ACCIDENT

 GIVING UP BREASTFEEDING